yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information here: [https://www.intelius.com](https://www.intelius.com/).
 Opt out here: [https://www.intelius.com/optout](https://www.intelius.com/optout).
 (Intelius owns Addresses.com, Addresssearch.com, Anywho, Classmates, DateCheck, InstantPeopleFinder, iSearch, LookUpAnyone, Peopleconnect.us, PeopleFinder, PeopleLookup, Phonesbook, Publicrecords, Spock, Zabasearch, and possibly US Search.)

 ### ☠ 📞 MyLife
 Find your information here: [https://www.mylife.com](https://www.mylife.com/).
-Email your removal request to [privacy@mylife.com](mailto:privacy@mylife.com) with your name and a link to your profile.
-MyLife will try to get you to create an account with a copy of your driver’s license to submit a profile removal request, and we’ve received reports that emailing the info@mylife.com or removalrequests@mylife.com email addresses will require a phone call to
-(888) 704-1900.
+Opt out using the following URL: [https://www.mylife.com/ccpa/index.pubview](https://www.mylife.com/ccpa/index.pubview).
+Although this is CCPA-focused, non-California folks have successfully removed their profiles.
+However, another option is to email your removal request to [privacy@mylife.com](mailto:privacy@mylife.com) with your name and a link to your profile.
+MyLife will try to get you to create an account with a copy of your driver’s license to submit a profile removal request, and we’ve received reports that emailing the info@mylife.com or removalrequests@mylife.com email addresses will require a phone call to (888) 704-1900.
 Previously, calling that number and pressing 2 allowed you to be removed from MyLife (and Wink.com) after providing your name, age, date of birth, email address, current mailing address, and a previous mailing address, but this no longer appears to be the case.
 (It also appears that you can sign up for a free membership to remove your reputation profile, though not your personal information such as your home address.)

 ### Nuwber
 Find your information here: [https://nuwber.com/](https://nuwber.com/).
 Enter the URL of the profile page you found and your email address here: [https://nuwber.com/removal/link](https://nuwber.com/removal/link).